Christina Onassis

-Christina Onassis (Χριστίνα Ωνάση; 11 December 1950 – 19 November 1988) was a Greek businesswoman, socialite, and heiress to the Onassis fortune.
-She was the only daughter of Aristotle Onassis and Athina Mary Livanos.
+Christina Onassis (Χριστίνα Ωνάση; 11 December 1950 – 19 November 1988) was a Greek-Argentine businesswoman, socialite and heiress to the Onassis fortune.
+She was the only daughter of Aristotle Onassis and Athina Mary "Tina" Livanos.

 Early life and family

-Christina Onassis, the only daughter of the Greek shipping magnate Aristotle Onassis and his first wife, Tina Onassis Niarchos, was born in New York City at the LeRoy Sanitarium.
+Christina Onassis, the only daughter of the Greek shipping magnate Aristotle Onassis and his first wife, Tina Onassis Niarchos, was born in Lenox Hill, Manhattan at the LeRoy Sanitarium.
 Her maternal grandfather was Stavros G. Livanos, founder of the Livanos shipping empire.
 Onassis had an older brother, Alexander.
 She and Alexander were raised and educated in France, Greece, and England.
 She attended the Headington School in Oxford and Queen's College, London from 1968 to 1969.

 Christina's parents divorced in 1960, precipitated by her father's affair with opera singer Maria Callas.
-He later married former First Lady Jacqueline Kennedy, widow of US President John F. Kennedy, in 1968.
+He later married former US First Lady Jacqueline Kennedy, widow of US President John F. Kennedy, in 1968.
 Christina and Alexander reportedly distrusted Kennedy and never warmed to her.
-Christina's mother married Stavros Niarchos in 1971.
+Christina's mother married in 1971 Stavros Niarchos, the widower of her sister and Christina's aunt Eugenia Livanos in 1971.

 Within a 29-month period, Christina lost her entire immediate family.
 Her brother Alexander died in a plane crash in Athens in 1973 at 24, which devastated the family.
 Her mother died of a suspected drug overdose in 1974, leaving Christina her $77 million estate.
 Her father's health deteriorated after Alexander's death, and he died in March 1975.
 After her father's death, Christina renounced her U.S. citizenship and donated the American portion of her holdings in her father's company to the American Hospital of Paris (she held dual citizenship in Greece and Argentina throughout her life).